Oyster card: Precursor

-Early electronic smartcard ticket technology was developed in the 1980s, and the first smartcard was tested by London Transport on bus route 212 from Chingford to Walthamstow in 1992.
-The trial showed that the technology was possible and that it would reduce boarding times.
-In February 1994, the "Smartcard" or "Smart Photocard" was launched and trialled in Harrow on 21 routes.
-Advertised as "the new passport to Harrow’s buses", the trial was the largest of its kind in the world, costing £2 million and resulting in almost 18,000 photocards issued to the Harrow public.
-It lasted until December 1995 and was a success, proving that it reduces boarding times, is easy to use, and is able to record entry and exit stops and calculate the corresponding fare fee, i.e. pay as you go.
+Early electronic smartcard ticket technology was developed in the 1980s, and was first tested by London Transport on bus route 212 from Chingford to Walthamstow in 1992.
+The trial demonstrated that the technology was feasible and that it would reduce boarding times.
+In February 1994, the "Smartcard" or "Smart Photocard" was launched and tested in Harrow on 21 routes.
+Advertised as "the new passport to Harrow's buses", the trial was the largest of its kind in the world, at a cost of £2 million, resulting in the issuance of nearly 18,000 photocards to the Harrow public.
+It lasted until December 1995 and was a success, reducing boarding times, being easy to use, and being capable of recording entry and exit stops and calculate the corresponding fare fee, i.e., pay as you go.

-However, the Upass smartcard of the South Korean capital Seoul would eventually be the first in the world to roll out this sort of technology, at the end of 1995, eight years before London would as the "Oyster card".
+However, the Upass smartcard of the South Korean capital Seoul was eventually the first to implement this technology on a wide scale, at the end of 1995, eight years before London did the same with the "Oyster card".
 In the UK, the first smartcard publicly rolled out was the BusCard in the city of Nottingham in 2000.

 Operator

-The Oyster card was set up under a Private Finance Initiative (PFI) contract between Transport for London (TfL) and TranSys, a consortium of suppliers that included EDS and Cubic Transportation Systems (responsible for day-to-day management) and Fujitsu and WS Atkins (shareholders with no active involvement).
+The Oyster card was set up under a Private Finance Initiative (PFI) contract between Transport for London (TfL) and TranSys, a consortium of suppliers that included Electronic Data Systems (EDS), Cubic Transportation Systems (responsible for day-to-day management), Fujitsu, and WS Atkins (shareholders with no active involvement).
 The £100 million contract was signed in 1998 for a term of 17 years until 2015 at a total cost of £1.1 billion.

-In August 2008, TfL decided to exercise a break option in the contract to terminate it in 2010, five years early.
-This followed a number of technical failures.
-TfL stated that the contractual break was to reduce costs, not connected to the system failures.
-In November 2008 a new contract was announced between TfL and Cubic and EDS for two of the original consortium shareholders to run the system from 2010 until 2013.
+In August 2008, following a number of technical failures, TfL decided to exercise a break option in the contract to terminate it in 2010, five years early.
+However, TfL stated that the contractual break was to reduce costs, not connected to the system failures.
+In November 2008, a new contract was announced between TfL and Cubic and EDS for two of the original consortium shareholders to run the system from 2010 until 2013.